fleet-ai/DocEval/README.md

 pip install -r requirements.txt
 ```
 3. Download relevant datasets, and run relevant processing scripts. (only relevant for FinTabNet)
-4. If using commercial models like Azure, create .env file in ocr_eval folder with API keys.
+4. If using commercial models like Azure, create .env file in doceval folder with API keys.
 For example, for azure, the code searches for keys as follows
 ```python
 endpoint = str(os.getenv('AZURE_API_URL'))
 key = str(os.getenv('AZURE_API_KEY'))
 ```

-4. Clone the Table-Transformer repo into the ocr_eval folder:
+4. Clone the Table-Transformer repo into the doceval folder:
 ```bash
 https://github.com/microsoft/table-transformer.git
 ```